Jude-Nwachukwu/gtm-event-cookie-counter/README.md

-# GTM Event Cookie Counter
+# GTM Event/Pageview Cookie Counter

 ## Overview
 The **GTM Cookie Counter** tag template is designed to count and track user interactions, such as pageviews, product page views within a session or across visits.
 It checks if a cookie exists, increments its value if found, or creates it if missing.
 Optionally, it pushes an event to the Data Layer upon execution.